oyaron/NGSF/readme.md

 ## Install

 To install the software the user should download all the files and unzip the `30A.zip` and `20A.zip` files into a folder called "binnings".
+These are the template banks for 30 and 20 angstrom resolutions respectively.

 ## To run the code for an individual object

 To achieve this task the files needed are:

+- `Template bank of chosen resolution`
 - `Header_binnings.py`
 - `error_routines.py`
 - `SF_functions.py`